rtaravind/TMS/README.md

 4. App runs at: http://localhost:3000

 ----
+### Test Login Credentials

+Use the following test credentials to log in:

+- Username: admin
+- Password: Happy123

 ##** Note**
 The API is hosted at https://localhost:7025.
 If you're deploying or using a different port/IP, make sure to reflect that in the frontend configuration.